 Office: (904) 256-7591

-Jamie works with the Education Director to organize, coordinate, and provide environmental education programming for K-12 students within the St. Johns River watershed.
-Jamie is a Jacksonville, FL native, and received her Bachelors of Science in Environmental Science from Florida Southern College in Lakeland, FL.
-Her love for native wildlife led her to begin her career as a natural resource intern for the City of Jacksonville, and later as a Shorebird Biologist for Florida Fish and Wildlife Conservation Commission.
-She took opportunities within these roles to lead nature walks, train volunteers, and educate the public on the importance of our ecosystems.
-She is looking forward to continuing her passions in inspiring students and the general public through education and advocating for the St. Johns River.
+Jamie organizes, coordinates, and provides environmental education programming for K-12 students within the St. Johns River watershed.
+Jamie is a Jacksonville, FL native, and received her Bachelor of Science in Environmental Science from Florida Southern College.
+Her love for native wildlife and ecosystems led her to spend time working for Jacksonville Zoo & Gardens, City of Jacksonville Parks, and Florida Fish & Wildlife (FWC).
+She took every opportunity within these roles to educate the public on the importance of the natural world and continued on to join the St. Johns Riverkeeper team as Education Specialist.
+Now as Education Director, Jamie is looking forward to continuing her passions in inspiring students and the general public through education and advocating for the St. Johns River.

 Office: (904) 256-7908